meetmakwana19/about-git/README.md

 ```bash
 git revert 12abc34
 ```
-After this command your terminal's text editor(Most likely Vim for git bash) and don't do anything if you dont want to write a custom commit message.
+After this command your terminal's text editor(Most likely Vim for git bash) will open and don't do anything if you dont want to write a custom commit message.
 Just do ```:wq``` to save and exit the text editor which will make the revert work.

 If you want to write your custom git message then press ```i``` and start editing the first line on the editor and then exit the edit mode by pressing ```Esc``` key and then ```:wq```.